Red Sox pitcher David Price is Saturday’s Box-Toppers Player of the Day, becoming the 21st player this season to reach 10 Box-Toppers points.

 About Box-Toppers’ team abbreviations

-Also Saturday, two players rise into Box-Toppers season player rankings top 10 after earning Player of the Game honors—Phillies pitcher Aaron Nola rises to seventh place and Indians pitcher Trevor Bauer rises to eighth place.
+Also Saturday, two players rise in Box-Toppers season player rankings top 10 after earning Player of the Game honors—Phillies pitcher Aaron Nola rises to sixth place and Indians pitcher Trevor Bauer rises to ninth place.

 In addition, J.D.
 Martinez of the Red Sox extends his Box-Toppers points lead among American League batters after earning AL Batter of the Day honors.